Saskatoon Fire - News Releases

 - A fire investigator is on scene to conduct an examination to identify the cause, origin and damage estimate.

-Firefighters observed flame and smoke and flames coming from the home
+Firefighters observed heavy smoke and flames coming form a detached garage in the rear of the property

 - The fire has been completely extinguished.